 Next stop: Chippendale

 The T1 line from Central to Harris Park is not that regular.
 If you don’t mind a walk take the Blue Mountains line to Parramatta and walk from there.
-Or use the trip planner
+Or Plan your trip at transportnsw.info

 And a map to assist you: